munificent/game-programming-patterns/book/dirty-flag.markdown

 </aside>

-We need the world transform for every object in the world every frame, so even though it's just a handful of matrix multiplications per model, it's on the hot code path where performance is critical.
+We need the world transform for every object in the world every frame, so even though there are only a handful of matrix multiplications per model, it's on the hot code path where performance is critical.
 Keeping them up to date is tricky because when a parent object moves, that affects the world transform of itself and all of its children, recursively.

-The simplest approach is to just calculate transforms on the fly while rendering.
+The simplest approach is to calculate transforms on the fly while rendering.
 Each frame, we recursively traverse the scene graph starting at the top of the hierarchy.
 For each object, we calculate its world transform right then and draw it.